PierreRochard/bitcoin-investment-theses/README.md

 does not solve any of those issues.
 The slow fiat payment rails are being improved by fintech startups using fiat banks and SQL databases.

-## B. Short holding period, low adoption
+## B. Short holding period, narrow adoption

 ### 1. Tax evasion